“Don’t put all your eggs in one basket.”

 As usual, I will unpack and explain in detail exactly how to use this amazing tool.

 By the end of this post, you will learn:

-Google AdWords is an advertising service.
+Google Ads is an advertising service.
 Businesses can use the service to display ads on the search results page of Google.
 For example: